EGroupware/lit/TsJsLoading.md

 * non-TypeScript code contains no import statements currently AND TypeScript not always all necessary onces
 * our ContentSecurityPolicy does NOT allow to use inline javascript (could be worked around using a nonce)
 * ...

+# The Plan?
+1. Change to proper modules
+2. ???
+3. Everything works